The death of the gods: Crisis shatters the myths of the market

 Wright, Ignazio Silone, Stephen Spender, Arthur Koestler and Louis

-Fischer — collaborated on a book (
+Fischer — collaborated on a book (The

-God that Failed
+God that Failed)

 in which they related their conversion to and disillusion with